 The Code was updated back in 2008 to reflect the new Governance Framework developed by CIPFA/SOLACE.
-It is subject to regular six monthly reviews by a Senior Officer Group reporting to the Audit Sub-Committee and the Standards Committee.
+It is subject to regular six monthly reviews by a Senior Officer Group reporting to the Audit Sub-Committee.

 Standards of Financial Conduct